dhruvms/m4m/README.md

 	2. Execute MAPF robot trajectory to grasp
 6. If SUCCESS, done
 7. Else, repeat from Step 1 with new object positions
+	- If there is nothing to be rearranged, and extraction fails, report FAILURE.

 ### Domain Notes
 - All agents except the OOI cannot exit table bounds.